-The Navan Development Plan 2009-2015 sets out the intention of the Planning Authority -Meath County Council, as to the future growth and sustainable development of Navan and its immediate environs.
-The principal aim of the Planning Authority is to ensure that future development in Navan takes place in a planned, co-ordinated and sustainable manner over the coming years.
+The Navan Development Plan 2009-2015 sets out the intention of the two Planning Authorities - Navan Town Council and Meath County Council, as to the future growth and sustainable development of Navan and its immediate environs.
+The principal aim of the Planning Authorities is to ensure that future development in Navan takes place in a planned, co-ordinated and sustainable manner over the coming years.
 The principle of sustainable development is therefore central to the preparation of this Plan, whereby an appropriate balance can be forged between future development and conservation.
 The Development Plan takes the form of a written statement and a series of accompanying maps for the Navan Plan area.

-The Plan consists of 8 individual chapters and a series of appendices.
+The Plan consists of 10 individual chapters and a series of appendices.
 Chapters 3-7 collectively form the Development Strategy which is being pursued in this Development Plan.
 Chapter 2A details the core strategy of the Development Plan.
 Each of the subsequent chapters deal with individual land use planning topics and include a written statement in which strategic themes and clear policy objectives for each planning topic are provided.
-Chapter 8 focuses on the implementation and monitoring of the Development Plan. .
+Chapter 8 provides detailed development management guidelines and standards.
+Chapter 9 focuses on the implementation and monitoring of the Development Plan.
+The guidelines and standards prescribed in Chapter 8 give general guidance to applicants on the criteria which will be used by the Planning Authorities to assess planning applications and give particular guidance on the criteria that will be applied in assessing different categories of development proposals.
+These are supplemented throughout the Plan by Development Assessment Criteria which follow certain policy objectives.
 A Record of Protected Structures (RPS) is included as an appendix to the Plan.